 httpResponse parameter, which you can use to override HTTP status code or status message.
 If required, you can also specify that you want access to the HTTP request, for example, to determine the value of the HTTP header values.

 Mendix automatically provides an OpenAPI contract and documentation page for every REST service you create.
 If you provide example values in your message definitions, users of your REST service literally only have to click Execute to see the result of calling your service.
 We cannot make it any easier than this!

 2 How Can I Publish a SOAP Service or Web Service?

-Creating a web service is as easy as selecting Publish as web service operation in the Mendix Desktop Modeler.
+Creating a web service is as easy as selecting Publish as web service operation in Mendix Studio Pro.
 When you turn a microflow into a web service operation, the input parameters and the microflow return value will automatically be converted into input and output messages for the operation.